 Once the felt hood has been basted, it needs to be strengthened using two special machines, the "rollettina" and the "gheisa", that help the fibres lock together.

 At this point the hood undergoes the first of three quality checks: the one known as inspection, which is carried out on a backlit table in a dark room.

-Fulling is the process of shrinking the felt hats using three specific, distinct but similar machines using hot water and fine-tuned mechanical movement.
-After fulling, the felts are then moved to the “white warehouse” for assembly, ordered and sorted according to quality.
+Fulling is the process of shrinking the felt hoods using three specific machines which utilize hot water and fine-tuned, mechanical movement.

-Dying the felts requires machines set at atmospheric pressure and at a tight boiling point.
-The hoods are left to soak for 90 to 240 minutes according to the weight of the
+Dying the felts requires machines set at atmospheric pressure and a tight boiling point.
+The hoods are left to soak for 90-240 minutes, depending on the weight of the felt.

-felt.
-After they have been dyed, the dimensions of the hoods are further reduced with a process similar to soaking: shrinking.
-The experience and skill of Borsalino workers is crucial to this step.
+After they have been dyed, the dimensions of the hood are further reduced by means of a unique shrinking process completed by experienced, highly skilled Borsalino craftsmen.

-A second quality check leads into flanging.
-The brim of the hat is trimmed by hand by a craftsman and then curled using the flanging machine.
+Passing the second quality check leads to flanging where the hat brim is trimmed and curled using a unique machine.